-I am a PhD student in Computational Science and Engineering at MIT.
+I am a PhD student in Computational Science and Engineering at MIT advised by Prof. Alan Edelman.
+I sit in CSAIL (7th Floor julia lab–come say hi!).

-I'm excited by software tools that make life easier for engineers and scientists who do technical computing.
 I love knowing about every level of abstraction of computers – from registers and cache lines to compilers and programming language design.
-My advisor is Prof. Alan Edelman.
 In Fall 2020, I was a teaching assistant for the 18.S191 Introduction to Computational Thinking course.
 It's online and free for anyone!

 These are projects I am currently working on.
 All these projects are in the Julia language.